Visual novel: History

-The history of visual novels dates back to Portopia Serial Murder Case (1983).
+The history of visual novels dates back to The Portopia Serial Murder Case (1983).
 It featured non-linear elements, which include traveling between different areas in a generally open world, a branching dialogue conversation system where the story develops through entering commands and receiving responses from other characters, and making choices that determine the dialogues and order of events as well as alternate outcomes, though there is only one true culprit while the others are red herrings.
 It also features a phone that could be used to dial any number to contact several non-player characters.
 The game was well received in Japan for its well-told storyline and surprising twist ending, and for allowing multiple ways to achieve objectives.
 Shortly after, in 1988, Snatcher appeared, developed by Hideo Kojima and released for the PC-8801 and MSX2 in 1988, in which a cyberpunk detective hunts down a serial killer.
 Another more non-linear early example was Mirrors, released by Soft Studio Wing for the PC-8801 and FM Towns computers in 1990; it featured a branching narrative, multiple endings, and audio CD music.

 A common feature used in visual novels is having multiple protagonists giving different perspectives on the story.
 EVE Burst Error (1995), developed by Hiroyuki Kanno and C's Ware, introduced a unique twist to the system by allowing the player to switch between both protagonists at any time during the game, instead of finishing one protagonist's scenario before playing the other.
 EVE Burst Error often requires the player to have both protagonists co-operate with each other at various points during the game, with choices in one scenario affecting the other.